vaultinnovation/frontend-development-test/readme.md

 sudo php -S localhost:80 -t public
 ```

-1) Use npm to install all the dependencies utilized in gulpfile.js
+1) Use npm to install all the dependencies utilized in gulpfile.js.
+Please update all dependencies as you see fit.

 2) Make the responsive menu icon work using [CSS Hamburgers](https://jonsuh.com/hamburgers/)